24 Feb Micro-Entrepreneurs and Their Role in the Growth of Developing Countries

 Since being widowed in 1995, she has successfully looked after her family and helped her children to successfully complete secondary school and some even through university.
 With no formal job or a steady income in the past, Monica started out by running a small farm to meet her daily household food needs.
 Now at the age of 59, she is well and truly taking charge of her destiny and the future of her children as a micro-entrepreneur.

-If you are in a developing country and looking to control your destiny, you can also look to set up a micro-enterprise and establish yourself as a successful micro-entrepreneur.
+If you are looking to control your destiny, you can also look to set up a micro-enterprise and establish yourself as a successful micro-entrepreneur.